 I didn’t get to expand nearly as much as I wanted in my post, Paying Off Debt.
 In my effort to share some solid financial insight from Phylicia, absent was my own feelings about money, and how it fits in my life.
-Money has been a bit of a struggle for me much of my life.
+Money has been a struggle for me much of my life.
 When I was growing up, money was scarce.
 Money and material things eluded us and I don’t remember thinking much about money, the absence of it, or the absence of anything.
 There was no confusion about it, because it didn’t exist.
 There were no extravagances about which I had to reconcile.
 If there were Christmas gifts, they were donated to us, but I don’t know from where.
 We never belonged to a church, even though my mother was very religious.
 One year I received a Barbie doll wrapped in newspaper.
 That wouldn’t have been the end of the world, but I recall the instant I realized that the Barbie doll was used.
 Her hair wasn’t golden and didn’t fall straight down her back.
 Instead, it was sparse and wild.
-And, she didn’t come with any clothes.
+Nor did she come with any clothes.
 I don’t remember feeling another gift as distinctly as I remember that one.

 As I got older, and I was in a foster home, things seemed much brighter, and more confusing.
 Christmas in my foster home was a big big deal, and a real thrill.
 With no less than eight kids in the home at a time, and every child designated at least five gifts, the tree overflowed with colored packages that glistened and summoned my name.
 But none of the packages bore anyone’s name.
 They were color coded, and because we weren’t allowed to rummage around under the tree, it was easy to pretend the whole inventory under that tree was for me.
 We all undressed those gifts with our eyes.
 I recall willing a pair of culottes, or a David Cassidy album to be my gifts.
-I’d gone from not anticipating anything to having high hopes for specific gifts.
+I’d gone from not anticipating anything to having high hopes for specific items on a wish list.

 As a young adult I got myself into deep trouble with a couple of credit cards.
 And, as an older adult, I got myself out of deep trouble from those credit cards.
 I recall vowing to pay off the credit card that had maxed out at $10,000.
 When that happened, I planned to reward myself with a dinner at what was then called Atwaters, atop the 30th floor of the U.S. Bank tower in Portland.
 I imagined sitting at a window table, overlooking the city, enjoying a medium rare Rib Eye steak, proud of my accomplishment.
 But when I made that final payment to the credit card company, a $50 meal had no appeal.
 I probably treated myself to homemade fried chicken, mashed potatoes, peas, and gravy, enjoying an episode of 60 Minutes.
-That was an ideal Sunday night in those days.
+That was an ideal Sunday night for me.

 I like nice things as much (and sometimes more) as the next person.
 I am seduced by the clothes at Nordstrom like everyone else.
 But I don’t like the clothes at Nordstrom more than I like my home, or my car, or falling to sleep at night when I hit my pillow.

 Bradley had been watching me.
 So much, that at times, it caused arguments and frustration.
-We weathered the arguments, though and another message emerged.
+We weathered the arguments though and another message emerged.